opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 2.2 Design Goals

-The OGSP aims to address these challenges through the following design goals:
+The OGP aims to address these challenges through the following design goals:

 1. **Enable Recipe Portability**: Allow growing recipes to be shared and used across compatible hardware systems
 2. **Create an Interoperable Ecosystem**: Foster development of interoperable sensors, actuators, controllers, and AI models